DFE-Digital/.github/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [admin@digital.education.gov.uk](mailto:admin@digital.education.gov.uk).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at opensource@digital.education.gov.uk

 All complaints will be reviewed and investigated promptly and fairly.